GanonMaor/spectra-salon-website/PHASE_2_DOCUMENTATION.md

 ### Database Schema

-Run `phase2-schema.sql` in Supabase SQL Editor to set up all tables and policies.
+Run `phase2-schema.sql` in Neon console to set up all tables and policies.

 ### Environment Variables